dergachev/docker-octopress/README.md

     make generate

 After running this conversion, you can theoretically deploy the site.
 But not so fast!
+Realistically, you'll want to preview the resulting HTML locally first.

-Realistically, you'll want to have Octopress automatically regenerate the HTML, and preview the results locally.
-The following command automatically watches for changes to your source files, re-runs `make generate`, and spins up a local webserver so that you can easily preview the resulting HTML:
+The following command spins up a local webserver, while automatically regenerating the HTML whenever the source markdown files change:

     make preview

-While this is running, you can visit [http://localhost:4000](http://localhost:4000) to see your site.
-If you're not running docker locally but in a VM, be sure to use your docker VMs IP address instead of localhost, or setup port forwarding.
+While it's running, visit [http://localhost:4000](http://localhost:4000) to preview your site.
+If you're not running docker locally but in a VM, be sure to use your docker VM's IP address instead of localhost, or setup port forwarding.

 ## Deploying to GitHub Pages